 - Activities essential to meet course requirements

 - Public transport between home and place of learning

 - Specific clothing, including clothes for interview and essential equipment relating to the course

-If you are 20 or over, they can also help you to access other sources of funding to support you into education and training.
+If you are 20 or over, we can also help you to access other sources of funding to support you into education and training.

 If you are 18/19 and in full-time education you may be entitled to the 16 to 19 bursary fund.
 This can be up to £1200 per year.
-Care leavers are a priority group for this funding. https://www.gov.uk/1619-bursary-fund.
+Care leavers are a priority group for this funding.
+16 to 19 Bursary Fund

 If you are under 20 at the start of your college course, you may be entitled to help with childcare costs while you study under the Care to Learn scheme.
-You can get up to £160 a week. www.gov.uk/care-to-learn
+You can get up to £160 a week.
+Care to Learn

-If you have children under 5 you may get help with the cost of childcare.
-See page 17 INSERT LINK for more information
+If you have a child or children under 5 you may get help with the cost of childcare.

-If you are on a low income, you shouldn’t have to pay for healthcare costs such as prescriptions, dental care or glasses.
-If you do need help to pay for healthcare costs, please talk to your personal adviser as we may be able to help.
+If you are on a low income, you shouldn’t have to pay for things like prescriptions, dental care or glasses.
+If you do need help to pay for healthcare items, please talk to your personal adviser.

 We will always look at other ways of supporting you financially in ways that fit your individual circumstances, such as providing you with a phone card to call relatives that live outside of the UK.
 We’ll also help you access other sources of funding.
 Please speak to your personal adviser if you need help with something important to you that you are struggling to pay for.